← Back to research

 Key takeaways

-• AI-native static code analysis — AST-based call graphs, structural search, and vulnerability detection with MCP server mode for AI coding assistants
+• Open-source cross-file SAST — inter-file taint analysis, AST-based call graphs, and structural search, with an MCP server mode for AI coding assistants (Claude Code, Cursor, Cline)

-• 111 stars, Go, AGPL-3.0.
-The security-oriented alternative in the code intelligence category
+• 137 stars, Go, actively developed (pushed June 2026).
+Still the security-oriented alternative in the code intelligence category, but community remains small

 FAQ